dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/future-transaction.md

 ## Example using Sui Network

-The dWallet Network has an integration with Sui using a [Sui light client module](../lightclients/sui-lightclient.md).
+The dWallet Network has an integration with Sui using a [Sui light client](../lightclients/sui-lightclient).
 Please read this before continuing to the next steps.

 In the following example we will show the process needs to be taken on the dWallet Network side.
-Please read the Sui light client docs

-If you don't have a dWallet yet, please [create](./your-first-dwallet.md#create-a-dwallet) one.

-Then you'll have to create a dWallet Capability using the `dwallet_cap::create_cap()` method on the Sui network.
+After [creating a dWallet](./your-first-dwallet.md#create-a-dwallet-1), you'll have to create a dWallet Capability using the `dwallet_cap::create_cap()` method on the Sui network.

-This will emit a `DWalletNetworkInitCapRequest` event as following
+This will emit a `DWalletNetworkInitCapRequest` event as following on Sui.
 ```sui move
 struct DWalletNetworkInitCapRequest has copy, drop {
     cap_id: ID,